CELT offer a range of staff development sessions, all of which are aligned with UDL (Universal Design for Learning).

 This sixty-minute show and tell session will explore four scenarios in which the installed interactive whiteboard might provide opportunities to perform live electronic annotation and provide a platform for student interaction.

 This session will provide an overview of some key social media tools.
 Participants will have the opportunity to set up their own profile on a social media platform and to reflect on the way that use of social media could enhance their teaching practice.
+The session will also explore the meaning and implications of digital footprint.
+We will examine the different types of data and information we leave behind us online and suggest ways to protect and enhance digital identity in line with our own aims.

 Interactive classroom technology